Skip to main content

 • Looks bulky on your head

-The overall emphasis is on the excellent bass response, but the other regions are boosted, as well.
-After applying custom EQ in the app, they become more natural, smooth, and free of sibilance.
+The emphasis is on the excellent bass response, with a boost in treble, creating a V-shaped sound profile (see our frequency response chart in review).
+After applying EQ in the app, they become natural, smooth, and free of sibilance.

 The Soundcore Life Q30 are made of plastic and lightweight aluminum, making them feather-light.
-Special soft earpads go fully around your ears and create an extremely snug fit.
+The special soft earpads go fully around your ears and create an extremely snug fit.

 They’re more than suitable for long listening sessions where comfort is the most important thing.
-Moreso, they offer a full app experience with noise cancellation, transparency mode, and EQ.
+Also, they offer a full app experience with noise cancellation, transparency mode, and EQ.
+Find out about all the features in our review.

 12. JVC HA-SZ2000